 Whilst stress and education are known to go hand in hand, most tend to think that students connect these two things.
 It has recently been revealed, however, that it is actually the universities that are currently experiencing their fair share of difficulties.

 According to a piece released by British newspaper i earlier this month, a minimum of three UK universities are on the ‘brink of bankruptcy’ and looking to secure short-term bridging loans to keep them afloat.
-Out of the three, one is said to be based in the North West and the other two on the South Coast, with one of these apparently already holding talks with an insolvency practitioner.
+Out of the three, one is said to be based in the North West and the other two on the South Coast, with one of these apparently already holding talks with an insolvency specialist.

 The issues have been blamed on the growing competition to enlist new pupils, a demographic drop in the amount of 18-year-olds and stricter immigration controls on those coming from abroad to study.
 As it has led to them dealing with fierce opposition, the removal of the cap on the numbers that universities can recruit has not helped either.